parvizbabakishiyev/countries/README.md

 # countries
-This React project is about to get and display country information.
+This React project is about getting and displaying country information.